A Little History of the World

 A Little History of the World (originally in German, Eine kurze Weltgeschichte für junge Leser) is a history book by Ernst Gombrich.
 It was written in 1935 in Vienna, Austria, when Gombrich was 26 years old.
-He was rewriting it for English readers when he died in 2001, at 92, in London.
+He was rewriting it for English readers when he died in 2001, at the age of 92, in London.
 Gombrich insisted that only he translate the book into English.
 After his death, the translation was completed, according to his wishes, by Caroline Mustill, an assistant to Gombrich from 1995 until his death, and his granddaughter Leonie Gombrich.
 It was published in 2005 by Yale University Press.